-The School offers an Internal Revenue Code Section 401(k) retirement plan to each of its qualifying employees.
+The School offers an IRC Section 401(k) retirement plan to each of its qualifying employees.
+Employer and employee contributions are used to purchase annuity contracts for each participant employee.
 Employer matching contributions are made as a percentage of elective deferrals for each employee who is eligible for employer contributions.
 Additionally, the employer may elect to make a discretionary contribution for each qualifying employee for each plan year.
-The amount of employer contributions used to purchase annuity contracts for the year ended June 30, 2023 was \$18,511.
+The amount of employer contributions used to purchase annuity contracts for the year ended June 30, 2023 was \$39,054.